The-deep-biosphere/2025-GrowthRates/README.md

 This repository contains the integrality of the scripts and files needed to reproduce the data analysis presented in the aforementioned article.
 Note that the authors are in no case Unix/R/Julia professionals, and the code can certainly be written in a more idiomatic way.
 Do not hesitate to reach out for further help.

 ## Data
-- Raw sequences (fastq files) are deposited at on gene bank under the Bioproject [PRJNA784957](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA784957/).
+- Raw sequences (fastq files) are deposited on gene bank under the Bioproject [PRJNA784957](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA784957/).
 - Other data files at different stages of the processing are present in the Input directories of each processing steps.
 - While it is not possible for us to compute the output of the Julia script for all taxonomic groups, we have made it possible to everyone to select a group and process it to investigate its evolution throughout the core.
 In the [Input directory](JuliaScript/Input] within the JuliaScript directory, you will find everything needed:
   - The age model (Julia_age_model.csv).